csc-training/hip-programming/streams/03-streams-asyncmemcpy/README.md

 In this exercise, you will:

-- Replace blocking `hipMemcpy()` calls with `hipMemcpyAsync()`
+- Replace blocking `hipMemcpy()` D2H calls with `hipMemcpyAsync()`
 - Associate each memory transfer with its corresponding stream
-- Manually synchronize your streams with the host before accessing host memory (printing out results)
+- Manually synchronize your streams with the host before accessing host memory
-- Inspect the execution time characteristics using ROCm profiling tools
+- Inspect kernel and memory transfer overlap using ROCm profiling tools

 Depending on where you placed your stream synchronization in the earlier exercise, make sure to move the synchronization calls to happen **after** the device-to-host memory transfers.